 Upon completing his degree in 2004, Tiago decided to move to the UK to deepen his theoretical knowledge in Gestalt and at the same time experience living in a different culture.
 He now has a Dip. in Gestalt Psychotherapeutic Counselling and a MSc in Gesltat Psychotherapy by Metanioa Institute in London and is a registered member of BACP and UKCP.
 In 2015 Tiago also completed a Post-Graduate Diploma in Children and Young People Cognitive Behavior Therapy with IAPT at UCL.
 He is currently training to become a Psychotherapeutic Supervisor, which means that he will oversee the work of other therapists.

-Throughout his psychology/psychotherapy training and professional life he has worked at a wide range of services both in Brazil and in the UK, and have accumulated more than 10 years of practical experience of working with different client groups, from young refugees to high achieving finance professionals.
+Throughout his psychology/psychotherapy training and professional life he has worked at a wide range of services both in Brazil and in the UK, and have accumulated more than 15 years of practical experience of working with different client groups, from young refugees to high achieving finance professionals.